Axway/amplify-central/content/en/docs/amplify_relnotes/20220630_serviceregistry_renlnotes.md

 ## Fixed issues

-The following issues have been fixed in this update:
+The following issue has been fixed in this update:

 * None.